Vice President of University Advancement

 Executive Director of Annual Giving

 Jon See is the Executive Director for Annual Giving at East Tennessee State University, arriving in November 2015.
 In this capacity, Jon is responsible for acquiring, upgrading, and renewing contributors to the University.
 Retired from the U.S. Air Force since 2003, Jon worked at Purdue University since 1997, working in Air Force Reserve Officer Training Corps (ROTC), Information Technology, the College of Engineering, and in Corporate Relations.
 Jon is a graduate of the Community College of the Air Force and Concordia University—Wisconsin.
-He has a 20-year-old son named Tyler and a dog named Odie.
+He has a 24-year-old son named Tyler.

 Director of Development, Quillen College of Medicine